Test Code PGK1 Phosphoglycerate Kinase Enzyme Activity, Blood

 Method Description

-Phosphoglycerate kinase (PGK) catalyzes the phosphorylation of adenosine diphosphate (ADP) to adenosine triphosphate (ATP) by conversion of 1,3-diphosphoglycerate (1,3-DPG) to 3-phosphoglyceric acid (3-PGA).
+Phosphoglycerate kinase catalyzes the phosphorylation of adenosine diphosphate (ADP) to adenosine triphosphate (ATP) by conversion of 1,3-diphosphoglycerate (1,3-DPG) to 3-phosphoglyceric acid.
 In this assay, the reaction is driven in the reverse direction.
-The formation of 1,3-DPG is then measured through the glyceraldehyde phosphate dehydrogenase (GAPD) reaction as 1,3-DPG is converted to glyceraldehyde-3-phosphate (GAP) resulting in the oxidation of reduced nicotinamide adenine dinucleotide (NADH) to NAD(+).
-The decrease in absorbance which occurs as NADH is oxidized is measured spectrophotometrically at 340 nm on an automated chemistry analyzer.(Beutler E: Red Cell Metabolism: A Manual of Biochemical Methods.
+The formation of 1,3-DPG is then measured through the glyceraldehyde phosphate dehydrogenase reaction as 1,3-DPG is converted to glyceraldehyde-3-phosphate resulting in the oxidation of reduced nicotinamide adenine dinucleotide (NADH) to NAD(+).
+The decrease in absorbance which occurs as NADH is oxidized is measured spectrophotometrically at 340 nm on an automated chemistry analyzer.(Beutler E. Red Cell Metabolism: A Manual of Biochemical Methods.
 3rd ed.
 Grune and Stratton; 1984:40-42; van Solinge WW, van Wijk: Enzymes of the red blood cell.
 In: Rifai N, Horvath AR, Wittwer CT: eds.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 6th ed.
 Elsevier; 2018:chap 30)

 Performing Laboratory